hed-hog/docs/docs/cli/introduction.md

-# Introduction to Hedhog CLI
+# 🦔 Introduction to Hedhog CLI

-**Enhance your development experience with the HedHog CLI.
-From project creation to adding external modules, manage everything with ease using simple commands.**
+> 🦔 **Get Started**: Enhance your development experience with the HedHog CLI.
+From project creation to adding external modules, manage everything with ease using simple commands.

 ---